HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The second dimension of protection is a **protection ID**.
 VCPU-32 allows to record a set of segment Id values in the processor control registers.
 For each access to a segment that has the protection check bit set, one of the protection Id control registers must match the segment Id.
 If not, a protection violation trap is raised.

 Protection Id checking is typically used to form a grouping of access.
 A good example are stack data segment, which is accessible at user privilege level.
 Since the CPU features a global virtual memory address space, every every task could access a data stack of another task.
-With protection Id checking enabled and the stack segment Id loaded in one of the control registers, only the corresponding user task is allowed to access the stack data segment with a matching protection Id.
+With protection Id checking enabled and the segment Id loaded in one of the control registers, only the corresponding user task is allowed to access the stack data segment with a matching protection Id.

 ### Adress translation and caching